Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 C. persons standing close to the control station antenna

-54. You have just landed at a towered airport and the tower tells you to contact ground control when clear of the runway.
+54. You have just landed at a towered airport, and the tower tells you to contact ground control when clear of the runway.
 You are considered clear of the runway when

-A. the aircraft cockpit is clear of the hold line
+A. The aircraft cockpit is clear of the hold line

-B. the tail of the aircraft is clear of the runway edge
+B. The tail of the aircraft is clear of the runway edge

-C. all parts of the aircraft have crossed the hold line
+C. All parts of the aircraft have crossed the hold line

 55. Which of the following sources of information should you consult first when determining what maintenance should be performed on a sUAS or its components